fdclassics/CyberSpikeCTF2020/grasshopper/README.md

 **snmpcheck**

 snmpwalk verified a legit communitystring on an available SNMP service running on the server.
-Snmpcheck is next to gather information about he SNMP configuration.
+Snmpcheck is next to gather information about the SNMP configuration.

 command used:
 `ruby snmpcheck.rb <server address> -c <communitystring >| less`